-A technical writer prepares manuals and other documents for users of products and systems.
+A technical author prepares manuals and other documents for users of products and systems.
 Subjects covered can include scientific and technological, chemical, medical and pharmaceutical, business and commercial systems and products or equipment for domestic use.
 They usually specialise in one particular field.

 You could be: